fbpx

 FCI Group: Companion and Toy Dogs

-The Boston Terrier is an alert, intelligent and friendly contemporary.
-In recent years, the Boston Terrier has become a popular companion dog.
-Many quickly recognize him by his distinctive face.
-Despite its cute appearance, the Boston Terrier is a full-fledged dog.
-A Boston Terrier goes with his family through thick and thin.
+The Boston Terrier is an attentive, intelligent and friendly companion.
+In recent years, the Boston Terrier has developed into a popular companion dog.
+Many people quickly recognize him by his distinctive face.
+Despite its cute appearance, the Boston Terrier is a fully-fledged dog.
+A Boston Terrier goes through thick and thin with its family.

 Boston Terrier